oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

   the seconds and their fractions with `59.999999`.
   In addition, the converter outputs a warning that leap seconds are now prohibited in CSAF and the value has been replaced.
   The CSAF 2.0 to CSAF 2.1 Converter SHOULD indicate in such warning message whether the value was a valid leap second or not.
+* type `/$defs/branches_t`:
-* type `/$defs/branches_t`: If a branch item uses the category `legacy`, the CSAF 2.0 to CSAF 2.1 Converter MUST replace it with the category `product_name`.
+  * If a branch item uses the category `legacy`, the CSAF 2.0 to CSAF 2.1 Converter MUST replace it with the category `product_name`.
     In addition, the converter outputs a warning that this type does not exist in CSAF 2.1 and have been replaced with the category `product_name`.

     > There is a chance, that this replacement is incorrect or another category is a better fit.
     > Users of the converter are advised to check the content of such documents to make sure the conversion is correct or at least not misleading.

+  * If any branch category appears multiple times along a path under `/product_tree/branches` and the category is not an excepted one according to test [sec](#stacked-branch-categories), the CSAF 2.0 to CSAF 2.1 Converter MUST try to convert the data into a valid product tree by applying the following steps to the path:
+    1. If the stacked branch category is `vendor`, the vendor items named `Open Source`, `NOASSERTION` and `unknown` (white space, dash and case insensitive) MUST be removed.
+    2. If the stacked branch category is `product_version` and the item directly before the first `product_version` is a `product_name`:
+       * the category of the original `product_name` item MUST be changed to `product_family` and
+       * the category of the first `product_version` item MUST be changed to `product_name` and
+       * the value of the newly created `product_family` item MUST be prepended at the value of the newly created `product_name` item.

+    If the CSAF 2.0 to CSAF 2.1 Converter is able to create a valid product tree, it MUST output a warning that an invalid product tree with stacked branch categories was detected and resolved.
+    Such a warning MUST include the invalid path as well as the branch categories that were present multiple times.

+    > A tool MAY provide a non-default option to suppress this conversion step.

+    If the CSAF 2.0 to CSAF 2.1 Converter is unable to create a valid product tree, it MUST output an error that an invalid product tree with stacked branch categories was detected and could not be resolved.
+    Such a error MUST include the invalid path as well as the branch categories that were present multiple times.

+    > A tool MAY provide a non-default option to output the invalid document.

 * type `/$defs/full_product_name_t/product_identification_helper/cpe`: If a CPE is invalid, the CSAF 2.0 to CSAF 2.1 Converter SHOULD removed the invalid value and output a warning that an invalid CPE was detected and removed.
 Such a warning MUST include the invalid CPE.